Rod Taylor plays Ted Kitteridge in a thriller that examines how "absolute

 after Ted impulsively buys an exotic summer home to share with Laura.

-David gains control of his mother's finances and hires a sexy, sneaky
+After Ted and Laura move in to their new digs, David gains control of his mother's finances and hires a sexy, sneaky

 nurse, Monet (Rebecca Broussard), to keep an eye on Laura -- and to mess